-Discussion: A device that elects to support the Remote Fault function must not reset the RF encoding until the device transitions to the COMPLETE ACKNOWLEDGE state during base page exchange, thus ensuring that the link partner receives the fault indication.
-This test observes the device's transmitted RF bits when signaling a remote fault, in order to determine if the device continues sending the RF code until the COMPLETE ACKNOWLEDGE state is entered.
+Discussion: A device that elects to support the Remote Fault Function must not reset the RF encoding until the device transitions to the COMPLETE ACKNOWLEDGE state during Base Page exchange, thus ensuring that the link partner receives the fault indication.
+This test observes the device's transmitted RF bits when signaling a remote fault, in order to determine if the device continues sending the RF code until the COMPLETE ACKNOWLEDGE state is entered and Auto-Negotiation is restarted.

-Test Setup: Using Cat 5 cords, connect the DUT and the Traffic Generator to the Line Monitor such that the traffic generator's signaling will be seen by the DUT's receiver.
-Terminate the DUT's transmit channel with a 100Ω line termination.
+Test Setup: Using Cat 5 cords, connect the DUT and the Traffic Generator to the Line Monitor such that the DUT's receiver will see the Traffic Generator's signaling.
+Terminate the DUT's transmit channel with a $100\Omega$ line termination.

 - 1. If the DUT supports the indication of a remote fault, then cause the DUT to indicate a remote fault by any means, else this test cannot be performed. - 2.
 Verify that the DUT is sending a Link Code Word with the Remote Fault bit set. - 3.
-Send the DUT a series of FLPs such that the DUT should obtain an ability match (see test 28.2.2) - 4.
-Observe transmissions from the DUT - 5.
+Send the DUT a series of FLPs such that the DUT should obtain an ability match (see Test #28.2.2: Acknowledge Match). - 4.
+Observe transmissions from the DUT. - 5.
 Repeat steps 3-4 but send the DUT enough FLPs to obtain both an ability match and an acknowledge match. - 6.
-Observe transmissions from the DUT
+Observe transmissions from the DUT.

-- In part 2, the DUT should have the Remote Fault bit set in all FLPs that are transmitted - In part 4, the DUT should have the Remote Fault bit set when it sends FLPs with the ACK bit set, and when the DUT restarts Auto-Negotiation, the Remote Fault bit should still be set. - In part 6, when the DUT restarts Auto-Negotiation, the Remote Fault bit should not be set
+- a.
+In step 2, the DUT should have the Remote Fault bit set in all FLPs that are transmitted. - In step 4, the DUT should have the Remote Fault bit set when it sends FLPs with the ACK bit set, and when the DUT restarts Auto-Negotiation, the Remote Fault bit should still be set.

+• In step 6, when the DUT restarts Auto-Negotiation, the Remote Fault bit should not be set.